sass/sass/proposal/custom-url-resolution.md

 ### Example

-This example demonstrates the possibility of rewriting urls to inline assets using base64 and data URIs.
+This example demonstrates the possibility of rewriting urls to inline assets using data URIs.

 Input: